• Home

 Thank goodness, yes!

-I found the lump crab meat at the fish counter in my local grocery store.
+I found the lump crab meat for this tasty dip in the seafood section of my local grocery store.

 Most grocery stores carry lump crab meat.